usgs/pestpp/documentation/pestpp_users_manual.md

 Like all versions of the PEST++ suite, PESTPP-GLM is written in C++.
 PESTPP-GLM uses a built-in parallel run manager.

 Like PEST, PESTPP-GLM undertakes highly parameterized inversion.
-However, if requested, it can also undertake global optimization using the differential evolution (DE) method.
-The task that it implements on any given run is determined by the values that are supplied for pertinent control variables.
+It once also offered global optimization through the differential evolution (DE) method; that implementation has been removed, and the *global_opt* and *de_\** control variables that selected it are now refused with a message pointing at PESTPP-MOU, which carries a maintained DE generator.

- 6.2 Highly Parameterized Inversion
+## <a id='s10-1b' />6.2 Highly Parameterized Inversion

 ### <a id='s10-1-1' />6.2.1 Basic Equations